Andoreatta/zombie-dice/README.md

 - Score indexing for each player
 - Input assertion

-It can be optimized to use less ifs, someday i'll do it.
+It can be optimized to use less if statements, someday i'll do it.